fireagainsmile/launch/Lambda-wallet-instructions.md

 The account is a miner's account and a list of sell orders for this account in the market will be listed here.

 ![avatar](img/WXmk3@2x.png)
-After creating a storage device in the mining program, you can place a sell order for the device in your wallet.
+After creating a Storage node in the mining program, you can place a sell order for the Storage node in your wallet.

-For example, the command to create a device
+For example, the command to create a Storage node

 ./lambdacli tx market create-machine  \